Unite and Resist: Campaigning and Politics in Tower Hamlets

 Also papers of local politicians and activists:

 - Paul Beasley, leader of the Labour Group on the Council in the 1970s and 1980s (reference: P/BSL.
 Staff are cataloguing this collection.
-Access is limited and by appointment only)
+Access is by appointment only)

 - Ansar Ahmed Ullah, community activist.
 Personal papers cover racial politics and groups.
 These include the Bangladesh Support Group and the Labour Party.
 1977–2014 (reference: P/ULL)